-Additional Information on upcoming Blackboard 9 Service Packs
+Additional Information on Blackboard 9 Service Pack Upgrades

 Overview of new features in Service Pack 11, Service Pack 12, Service Pack 13, and Service Pack 14.

-Note: Not all features mentioned on Blackboard's website will be implemented in the next upgrade.
+Note: Not all features mentioned on Blackboard's website were implemented in the December 2013 upgrade.

 Past Blackboard 9 Service Packs